 Instructions

 - Once the broccoli is tender, remove the pot from heat.
 Allow to cool for about 10 minutes, then add it to a blender (or use an immersion blender), and process until smooth.
 Add the fresh tarragon while the soup is in the blender to keep the flavor fresh.
-Don't over process.
-The idea is to have a nice pureed soup, but not make it super smooth.
+Don’t over process the soup.
+The idea is to have a nice pureed soup, but not make it super smooth. *If you like chunky soups, puree half of the soup and then pulse the second half to leave texture.

-- Add the pureed soup back into the pot, and add another cup or two of water until it reaches the right consistency.
-Season with cracked black pepper.
-I didn't need to add extra salt, but that is also a seasoning option.
+- Add the pureed soup back into the pot, and add another cup or two of vegetable broth until it reaches the right consistency.
+Season with cracked black pepper and sea salt.

 Leave a Reply